- Oops!Something went wrong.Please try again later.

-Even if it's not a huge purchase, we think it was good to see that Eirik Eide, the Chief Financial Officer of Ocean Yield ASA (OB:OCY) recently shelled out kr805k to buy stock, at kr40.25 per share.
-That might not be a big purchase but it only increased their holding by 5.7%, and could be interpreted as a good sign.
+Even if it's not a huge purchase, we think it was good to see that Dean Nolden, the Chief Financial Officer of REV Group, Inc. (NYSE:REVG) recently shelled out US$86k to buy stock, at US$5.72 per share.
+While we're hesitant to get too excited about a purchase of that size, we do note it increased their holding by a solid 46%.

-While Ocean Yield insiders bought shares last year, they didn't sell.
+Happily, we note that in the last year insiders paid US$664k for 74.16k shares.
+But insiders sold 5000 shares worth US$53k.
+In total, REV Group insiders bought more than they sold over the last year.
 The chart below shows insider transactions (by individuals) over the last year.
 By clicking on the graph below, you can see the precise details of each insider transaction!

-So What Do The Ocean Yield Insider Transactions Indicate?
+So What Do The REV Group Insider Transactions Indicate?

 For the purposes of this article, insiders are those individuals who report their transactions to the relevant regulatory body.
 We currently account for open market transactions and private dispositions, but not derivative transactions.

 If you spot an error that warrants correction, please contact the editor at firstname.lastname@example.org.
 This article by Simply Wall St is general in nature.
 It does not constitute a recommendation to buy or sell any stock, and does not take account of your objectives, or your financial situation.
 Simply Wall St has no position in the stocks mentioned.